Joe0/Feather/README.md

 	}
 }
 ```
-Example of how to let the broker know what messages a subscriber is listening to:
+How to let the broker know what messages a subscriber is listening to:
 ```Java
 broker.subscribe(new UnreadMessageReader(), UnreadMessage.class);
 ```
-Example of how to send a message that subscribers can receive:
+How to send a message that subscribers can receive:
 ```Java
 broker.publish("Hello world!");
 ```